Top Gear challenges: Secondhand sports cars for midlife crisis

 The presenters set out to find secondhand sports cars for a midlife crisis with a budget of £8,000, despite seeing the moment as a "midlife opportunity" instead.
-Freddie: TVR Chimaera, Chris: Vauxhall Monaro, Paddy: Toyota MR2 kit car (£9,500).
+Flintoff: TVR Chimaera, Harris: Vauxhall Monaro, McGuinness: Toyota MR2 kit car (£9,500).

-Their first challenge is at Castle Combe Circuit, where they defend their lead against a grid of teenage racing drivers in a JSTC-spec Citroën Saxo.
-Paddy and Freddie got overtaken 6 times, while Chris won the challenge as his Monaro was able to fend off the junior racers.
+Their first challenge was at Castle Combe Circuit, where they defended their lead against a grid of teenage racing drivers in a JSTC-spec Citroën Saxo.
+McGuinness and Flintoff got overtaken six times, while Harris won the challenge as his Monaro was able to fend off the junior racers.

-Next, they head to MoD Lyneham for a handicapped gymkhana session, where they have to wear a geriatric simulation suit; to aid skidding, their cars' rear tires are swapped with skinnier ones.
-This challenge is won by Freddie, who clocked in at just over 5 minutes.
+Next, they headed to MoD Lyneham for a handicapped gymkhana session, where they had to wear a geriatric simulation suit; to aid skidding, their cars' rear tires were swapped with skinnier ones.
+This challenge was won by Freddie, who clocked in at just over five minutes.

 The following day, the presenters set off on large-displacement motorcycles to Cotswold Water Park, for a motorised triathlon challenge, consisting of driving, jetskiing, swimming, cycling, and more driving.
-Chris initially had a respectable lead, but lagged during the swimming stage.
-During the cycling stint, Chris' progress was hampered by his damaged bicycle, while Freddie enjoyed a good lead thanks to his physique.
-Despite having to run after his TVR suffered a breakdown, Freddie scored an overall victory.
-Winner: Freddie.
+Harris initially had a respectable lead, but lagged during the swimming stage.
+During the cycling stint, Harris' progress was hampered by his damaged bicycle, while Flintoff enjoyed a good lead thanks to his physique.
+Despite having to run after his TVR suffered a breakdown, Flintoff scored an overall victory.